EichanInIt/COS30049-Computing-Technology-Innovation-Project_CAA_ML_model/README.md

 Note: Ensure that you are in the correct directory when running this command to avoid any path-related issues.

-## Delay Training Model Training
+## Delay Training Model

-The model is trained using flight data from the `flights.csv` dataset, located in the `dataset` folder.
-Follow the following instruction to transform and train the model.
+The model is trained using flight data from the `flights.csv` dataset, which is located in the `dataset` folder.
+Follow the steps below to preprocess the data and train the model.

+### Steps:

-Run the following command to preprocess and clean the data
+1. Run the following command to preprocess and clean the data:

     python flights_data_transformation.py

-After running the script, a cleaned dataset named `2015-Cleaned_flight_data.csv` will be generated and saved in the dataset folder for use in model training.
+   This script will generate a cleaned dataset named `2015-Cleaned_flight_data.csv`, which will be saved in the `dataset` folder for use in model training.

-Run the following command to start training and generating model.
+2. To start training the model and generating the output, run the following command:

     python DelayTraining.py

-After running the previous command, a pkl file will be generated in `model` folder, called `2015-LinearRegression_FlightDelay.pkl` with the.
-The model is trained using a type of supervised Machine Learning Algorithm called Linear Regression.
-Optionally, the `DelayTraining_Model_Decision.py` can also be executed to display multiple ML algorithm attempt.
+   After running the script, a `.pkl` file named `2015-LinearRegression_FlightDelay.pkl` will be created in the `model` folder.
+The model is trained using a supervised Machine Learning algorithm called **Linear Regression**.

+### Optional:
+You can also run the following script to experiment with different machine learning algorithms:

     python DelayTraining_Model_Decision.py

+This script will display results from multiple machine learning algorithm attempts.

 ## Flight Fare Model Training